Stelara

 Longer-term results from these studies showed that with continuous treatment for 5 years, improvement of symptoms with Stelara is maintained.
 A study comparing Stelara with etanercept (another medicine used for psoriasis) found that Stelara is more effective than etanercept after 12 weeks of treatment.

 Two studies were carried out in children with moderate to severe plaque psoriasis.
-The main measure of effectiveness for both studies was the number of patients whose symptom score improved after treatment for 12 weeks.
+The main measure of effectiveness for both studies was the number of patients whose symptom score improved after 12 weeks of treatment.
 The first study involved 110 children aged between 12 and 18 years.
 The children received placebo or Stelara.
 Around 69% of children who received Stelara achieved a score of cleared or minimal, compared with 5% of patients receiving placebo.
-The second study involved 44 children aged between 6 and 11 years.
-All children received Stelara and this was not compared to any other treatment.
+The second study involved 44 children aged between 6 and 11 years, all of whom received Stelara.
 Around 77% of children achieved a score of cleared or minimal.
+In this study, Stelara was not compared with placebo or another treatment.

 Psoriatic arthritis